oskarth/praxis/README.md

 *November 11, 2015.
 Short print multiplication table.
 5-10m, forgot about print fn again, so will do again in some time.*

+*November 12, 2015.
+Wanted to TTT or RPN, but too tired to make a real effort.*